SharkSnack/shiren-6/content/dungeons/dune-of-batsu.md

   </tr>
 </table>

-Post-game story dungeon with a boss fight that fully expects the player to bring items.<br/>It starts out pretty mild, but quickly introduces monsters capable of ruining inventory items.<br/>In addition, Special Monster Houses can be generated, so runs can end fast if you're underprepared.<br/>All item categories are found unidentified except for incense items.
+Postgame story dungeon with a boss fight that fully expects the player to bring items.<br/>It starts out pretty mild, but quickly introduces monsters capable of ruining inventory items.<br/>In addition, Special Monster Houses can be generated, so runs can end fast if you're underprepared.<br/>All item categories are found unidentified except for incense items.

 # Strategy